rndrmu/IcVR/README.md

 utilising <a href="https://nodejs.org/en/">Node.js</a> and <a href="https://electronjs.org">Electron</a> to build the UI.

 ## What's working
-- You can search for, and watch movies, but an ad plays before every video hosted on openload
+- You can search for and watch movies or TV-Shows
 - IMDb id search
 ## What is still todo:
 - UI
-- AdBlocker
-- More user-friendly search method
 ## What's planned
 - Netflix like UI